 Nitrogen & Phosphor

-Phosphor emission to water, mainly in the form of phosphate, is monitored regularly.
-For the period under consideration it varies between 3.2 metric tons (2009) and 60 metric tons (2012). the year on year variations with a median load of 28 t are essentially controlled by the pharma activities and their portfolio (buffer media contribution).
-Total phosphor load in 2015 was 23 metric tons.
-At this level we do not consider the global phosphor emissions of the Group a significant load.
+Phosphor emission to water, mainly in the form of phosphate, is monitored regularly as well.
+For the period under consideration it varies between 24 metric tons (2010) and 59 metric tons (2012).
+The year on year variations with a median load of 31 t are essentially controlled by the pharma activities and their portfolio (buffer media contribution).
+Total phosphor load in 2016 was 31 metric tons.
+At this level we do not consider the global phosphor emissions of the Group a significant contribution to waterways.